-There has perhaps never been a better time to easily earn American Airlines AAdvantage miles – or, more importantly, to earn a lot of them quickly.
+There has perhaps never been a better time to easily earn American Airlines AAdvantage miles – or, more importantly, to earn a lot of them quickly – than right now.

-Even if you never plan to fly with American Airlines, the airline's AAdvantage mileage program is incredibly valuable.
+Even if you never plan to fly with American Airlines, the Dallas-based carrier's AAdvantage mileage program is incredibly valuable.
 Their amazing array of partner airlines makes AA miles among the best to fuel your future travels, allowing you to book flights with Qatar Airways, Japan Airlines, and many more.
-That's why changes to American's award chart last year don't mean these miles are less valuable … at least not yet.
+That's what makes this opportunity so special … and it won't be around for long.

 How to Earn American Airlines Miles Fast

 These days, the easiest way to earn miles isn't by flying.
-It's through credit cards – and especially when credit cards are offering big sign-up bonuses.
+It's through credit cards—especially when credit cards offer big sign-up bonuses.

 Most airlines offer these co-branded credit cards through just one bank.
-Delta has its suite of SkyMiles American Express credit cards.
-United Airlines, meanwhile, has a handful of Chase credit cards like the *united explorer*.
+Delta has its suite of SkyMiles American Express credit cards, while United Airlines has a handful of Chase credit cards.

 Let's be clear: Credit cards are serious business.
 You should never open one credit card, let alone two or more, and spend money you don't have just for the sake of earning miles.
 If you can't pay off every charge in full, it's not worth it.
 But if you're financially responsible, this is a great opportunity.